jonathancxtt/aws-serverless-security-hardening/README.md

 A serverless web application built on AWS, progressively hardened against API abuse, injection attacks, and automated traffic.
 This project applies IAM least privilege, WAF-based request filtering, server-side validation, and Infrastructure as Code to a public-facing form submission API.

-The architecture mirrors a real production incident I managed in year one, where an automated script via a vulnerability scanner bypassed a public-facing web portal's frontend entirely and submitted over 7,900 malicious records directly to the API.
+The architecture mirrors a real production incident I managed in year one, where an automated script via a vulnerability scanner bypassed a public-facing web portal's frontend entirely and submitted malicious records directly to the API.
 This project reconstructs that system on AWS, demonstrates the vulnerable state, and applies the same class of controls that resolved the original incident.

 ---